 - All coins should be rolled or bagged.
-Do not tape the roll ends. .
+Do not tape the roll ends.
 Loose change should be sent in a coin bag or plastic baggie.
-Do not put loose change in the deposit bag. - Checks should be made out with the correct school site name. - Do not accept post dated checks. - Put the Activity Fund Account number & activity program number if known on the check.
-If a check is made out to a teacher/student, etc., it must be endorsed before it is sent to the Activity Fund Custodian. - Checks should be facing up and clipped together with a calculator tape of checks totaled. - Donations must be deposited and utilized as stipulated by the donor. - No sponsor/teacher shall keep money in their possession overnight. - Sponsor/Teachers collecting money after school hours shall check out a money bag and keys to the bank night deposit box.
+Do not put loose change in the deposit bag. - Checks should be made out with the correct school site name. - Do not accept post dated checks - All receipts should be totaled and reconciled to the currency, coins & checks received.
+The total funds received should balance to the daily receipts. - A Farmers & Merchants Bank deposit slip will be completed and it along with the daily receipts and money will be locked in the money bag and dropped in the night deposit box at the Farmers & Merchants East branch at 1800 E. Oklahoma Avenue. - Put the Activity Fund Account number & activity program number if known on the check.
+If a check is made out to a teacher/student, etc., it must be endorsed before it is sent to the Activity Fund Custodian. - Checks should be facing up and clipped together with a calculator tape of checks totaled. - Donations must be deposited and utilized as stipulated by the donor. - No sponsor/teacher shall keep money in their possession overnight.

+- Sponsor/Teachers collecting money after school hours shall check out a money bag, and keys to the bank night deposit box, and a Farmers & Merchants Bank deposit slip to be completed by sponsor/teacher.
 No money shall be kept overnight.
-The Activity Fund Custodian will issue a receipt when the bag is picked up from the bank the following business day.

-- In the case of stolen money, immediately notify your administrator.
+The Activity Fund Custodian will issue a receipt when the bag is picked up from the bank the following business day. - In the case of stolen money, immediately notify your administrator.
 The police must be called and a report must be filed.
-Attach a copy of the report to the receipt(s) of the missing money and send a copy to the Activity Fund Custodian. - Any employee in violation of these procedures will be required to sign an "Acknowledgement of Violation" which will may be placed in their personnel file.
+Attach a copy of the report to the receipt(s) of the missing money and send a copy to the Activity Fund Custodian. - Any employee in violation of these procedures will be required to sign an "Acknowledgement of Violation" which may be placed in their personnel file.